ijeomalouisa/PALMORIA_GROUP_HR/README.md

 DISTRIBUTION OF SALARY BAND PER DEPARTMENT

-In the list of manufacturing employees <$90000 above, 202 workers fall into salary band of 100000 & above distribution across the organization, 90 employees faills into 90001-100000, 28 workers falls into 20001-30000 and 101 employees into the band of 30001-40001.
+In the list of manufacturing employees <$90000 above, 202 workers falls into salary band of 100000 & above distribution across the organization, 90 employees falls into 90001-100000, 28 workers falls into 20001-30000 and 101 employees into the band of 30001-40001.
 Legal department is the highest in the distribution across the department with the salary  band of 20001-30001 with the total of of seven(7) employees.
 Training Department with the 13 employees in the salary band of 90001-100000 and 50001-60000 respectively with the count of 16 employees.
 Production Management earn highest in 60001-70001 as well as in 100000 and above.
 Kaduna has the highest salary band in the salary distribution across Region.